RobustNeuralNetworks.jl: a Package for Machine Learning and Data-Driven Control with Certified Robustness

 As a simple test of robustness, we add uniformly-sampled random noise in the range $[-\epsilon, \epsilon]$ to the pixel data in the test dataset for a range of noise magnitudes $\epsilon \in [0, 200/255].$ We record the test accuracy for each perturbation size and store it for plotting.

 Plotting the results in Figure \ref{fig:mnist_robust} very clearly shows that the \verb|dense| network, which has no guarantees on its Lipschitz bound, quickly loses its accuracy as small amounts of noise are added to the image.
 In contrast, the LBDN \verb|model| maintains its accuracy even when the (maximum) perturbation size is as much as 80\% of the maximum pixel values.
-This is an illustration of why image classification is one of the most promising use-cases for LBDN models.
+This is an illustration of why image classification is such a promising use-case for LBDN models.
 For a more detailed comparison of LBDN with state-of-the-art image classification methods, see \cite{Wang+Manchester2023}.